smatias17/python-calculator-playwright/readme.md

 # Python Playwright Functional Testing
 > This test framework was created in order to validate the LoanCalculator using Python-Pytest-Playwright.
 > The tests can be found on 'tests_calculator' folder by operation type.
 > Additionally, the tests can be executed by an easy command of a Makefile
+> Note: The framework uses python 'subprocess' library to execute the docker commands

 ## Pre-requisites: